Alejogb1/job-board/blog-data/why-does-object-rendering-as-text-occur-in-rails-7.md

 id: "why-does-object-rendering-as-text-occur-in-rails-7"
 ---

-Let's tackle this.
  It's a scenario I've certainly encountered more than once over my years working with Ruby on Rails.
 The situation, where you're expecting, say, a nicely formatted HTML view, but instead get the dreaded `"#<MyModel:0x00007f7f7f8a69e0>"` printed straight to the page – or similar – usually stems from how Rails handles implicit rendering and type coercion within its view layer.
 It isn't some strange quirk; it's often a deliberate, albeit sometimes confusing, mechanism.

 In essence, Rails views interpret data sent to them.
 When you pass a complex object (like an instance of an ActiveRecord model) without instructing Rails *how* to convert it into a string, the default behavior kicks in.
 Ruby, as a language, provides a `to_s` method on every object, and by default, that method returns a string representation that includes the class name and its memory address.
 That's what you're seeing.
 It’s important to understand that Rails’ view rendering isn't just about HTML.
 It can handle plain text, json, xml, or indeed the string representation of whatever data you provide it.